qammarkhurshid/elba-security/docs/recipes/refreshing-token.md

 - **Not all SaaS APIs provide a refresh token**: Some APIs might not offer refresh tokens and specific validity durations.
 In such cases, the access token can still expire and require refreshing.

-- **Handling token expiration**: For APIs that don't explicitly provide token expiration details, you can interpolate the token's duration using the information usually found in the SaaS API's documentation.
+- **Handling the token expiration**: For APIs that don't explicitly provide token expiration details, you can interpolate the token's duration using the information usually found in the SaaS API's documentation.

 _If the integrated SaaS does not provide OAuth based authentication flow, the following examples need to be adapted._